thedevdojo/wave/wave/docs/concepts/structure.md

 - *composer.lock* -
 This is the file that contains the exact version number of the composer packages included in our application.

+- *deploy.json* -
+This file contains information to deploy your app to the DigitalOcean app marketplace.

+- *docker-compose.yml* -
+This is a docker compose file that will allow you to run your app using <a href="https://laravel.com/docs/sail" target="_blank">Laravel Sail</a>.

 - *phpunit.xml* -
 This file is used to store information in order to run tests and test the functionality of our application.